barryclark/jekyll-now/_posts/2023-07-24-unsafe-rust-exploration.md

 memory leaks [^drop-leak].
 This would be a giant problem because the contained value would be dropped as if it was of type `U`, but is actually of type `T` [^drop-T].
 If we use `write` the pointed-to value does intentionally not get dropped. &#9316;
-Finally we piece a new vector of type `U` together from the transformed storage.
+Finally we piece a new `Vec<U>` together from the transformed storage.

 You can see that we already took care of a lot of details that are easy to miss and yet the logic is still broken.
 Let's see why.